hashicorp/vault/website/content/api-docs/auth/github.mdx

 - `base_url` `(string: "")` - The API endpoint to use.
 Useful if you are running GitHub Enterprise or an API-compatible authentication server.

+### Environment variables
+- `VAULT_AUTH_CONFIG_GITHUB_TOKEN` `(string: "")` - An optional GitHub token used to make
+  authenticated GitHub API requests.
+This can be useful for bypassing GitHub's rate-limiting during automation flows when the `organization_id` is not provided.
+  We encourage you to provide the `organization_id` instead of relying on this environment variable.

 @include 'tokenfields.mdx'

 ### Sample Payload